What Are the Main Parts of Your Heating Air Conditioning Unit?

 Evaporator

-The evaporator coil inside your air conditioner is what cools your house.
-The evaporator is located in a box connected to your gas furnace or within it (if you have one).
-If you don’t, the coil is located in an air handler.
-The evaporator is the place where the refrigerant liquid turns into gas and absorbs heat from your home’s indoor air.
+The evaporator coil of your air conditioner is what cools your home.
+The evaporator coil is located in a box that is attached to or within your gas furnace (if you have one) or inside an air handler in the event that you don’t have.
+The evaporator is the place where the refrigerant liquid is transformed into gas and absorbs heat from the home’s indoor air.

-The evaporator is made up of a few copper coils that are tightly packed together.
-The refrigerant enters the coils at a low pressure, making it easier to transfer heat when it evaporates into gaseous form.
+The evaporator consists of one or more copper coils tightly bonded.
+The refrigerant is able to reach the coils at low pressure, which makes it easier to transfer heat when it evaporates into gaseous form.

-A fan blows your home’s warm indoor air over the evaporator coil.
+A fan blows the warm air from your home to the coil that is used to evaporate.
 The air is then cooled as heat is taken away from the evaporator.
 This reduces the temperature of the air inside.
-The cooled air is then moved through the ductwork of your home to every room, where it circulates until it is returned to the air conditioning system via return ducts.
+The cooled air then moves through your home’s ductwork system to each room which is where it circulates until it returns to the air conditioning system through return ducts.

-The evaporator, in contrast to the compressor, only needs to raise the boiling point of the refrigerant to a lower temperature to allow for efficient air cooling.
-The evaporator makes use of its own fan in order to accomplish this final goal.
+The evaporator, in contrast to the compressor, requires to raise the boiling point of the refrigerant down to a low temperature to allow for effective air cooling.
+The evaporator also has its own fans to help it in achieving this objective.

-The metering device in the evaporator helps to ensure that the refrigerant maintains a constant level of liquid inside it.
-The low-side floating is designed to open if there is no liquid in the evaporator, and close when liquid is introduced into the coils.
+The evaporator metering device makes sure that the refrigerant used in the liquid remains at the same level.
+The low-side floating is designed to open if there is no liquid in the evaporator.
+It will close when liquid enters the coils.

-There are two types of evaporators, cased and noncased.
-The most commonly used type of evaporator that you will find in your home is the cased one.
-It is housed inside the metal casing that surrounds your air conditioning unit.
-Uncased evaporators resemble cases, but they don’t have an outer shell that is protected.
+There are two kinds of evaporators: cases and uncased.
+The most commonly used type of evaporator in your home is a cased model.
+It’s enclosed inside the metal casing that protects your air conditioning unit.
+Uncased evaporators resemble the cased evaporators, however they don’t have an outer shell that is protected.

-Both evaporators have the same function, but it’s important to select one that is able to meet your home’s specific needs.
-For instance, some models are more suited to extreme working environments, while others are more suitable for milder conditions.
-Think about how easy it is to clean and maintain your evaporator.
-This could save you money, time and hassle.
+Both evaporators share the same purpose but it’s crucial to select the one that will satisfy your home’s particular needs.
+Some models are better suited for extreme environments, whereas others might be more appropriate for milder conditions.
+Consider how easy it is to clean and maintain your evaporator.
+This can save you time, money and hassle.

 Condenser

-Condensers are among the three primary components of your cooling system.
+Condensers are one of the three primary components of your home’s cooling system.
 They help it work efficiently.
-The condenser is outside the house and connected to the evaporator through refrigerant pipes.
-It has metal fins and fans which help remove heat from the refrigerant which has been transferred from the evaporator.
-The heat that is emitted helps the refrigerant to reduce in temperature and then transform to a liquid state.
+It is located outside of the home, and is connected to the evaporator coil via refrigerant lines.
+It is also home to a series of metal fins and fans that remove heat from the refrigerant gas that has been transported here from the evaporator.
+The heat that is removed helps the refrigerant to reduce in temperature and then transform to liquid form.

-A compressor is attached to the condenser unit.
-It helps to pressurize the low pressure liquid refrigerant that has been pumped from the evaporator coil.
-The squeezing action of the compressor increases the temperature of the coolant which then flows into the condenser coils to take in heat that is not being absorbed by the air surrounding it.
-Once it has completed its cooling cycle the refrigerant is then pushed back into the compressor, where it is again pressurized before being pumped to the evaporator coil, where the process begins all over again.
+A compressor is connected to the condenser unit.
+It is used to pressurize low-pressure liquid refrigeration that has been pumped out of the evaporator coil.
+The compressor’s squeeze action increases the temperature, which is then transferred to the condenser unit to absorb the heat that is trapped in the air.
+After it has completed its cooling cycle, the refrigerant is pushed back into the compressor, where it is pressurized again before being pumped to the evaporator coil where the process begins again.

 It is also crucial to not shade the condenser.
-This can impede air flow and make the compressor work harder to cool your home.
-This could result in higher energy bills and a potential loss of refrigerant.
+This can reduce air flow, which can force the compressor to work harder to cool your home.
+This could result in higher energy bills as well as a loss of refrigerant.

-Regular maintenance will ensure that your HVAC system is running properly.
-Regularly having a professional technician examine the major components of your HVAC system will aid in preventing major issues.
-A professional service team can keep your system in good working order by regularly checking the refrigerant levels.
-By following these easy steps, you will be able to prolong the lifespan of your cooling and heating system as well as reduce your energy bills.
+Regular maintenance of your HVAC system can help ensure that the condenser is operating properly.
+Regularly having a professional technician inspect all major components of your HVAC system can assist in avoiding major problems.
+A professional service team can prevent problems by regularly checking the refrigerant levels.
+By following these steps, you’ll be able to prolong the lifespan of your heating and cooling system and reduce the cost of energy.

 Compressor

-There are many different types of HVAC compressors.
-Each one comes with its own advantages and drawbacks.
-For example the reciprocating compressor is comprised of a piston that moves up and down within a cylinder, and this movement creates suction that draws in the refrigerant.
-As the piston moves downward, it reduces gas volume.
-A discharge valve then opens to release the pressurized refrigeration from the condenser.
+There are a variety of types of HVAC compressors.
+Each comes with its own advantages and disadvantages.
+A reciprocating compressor, for example it has a piston that moves upwards and downwards in the cylindrical.
+This creates a suction that draws in refrigerant.
+As the piston moves downwards, it reduces gas volume.
+A discharge valve opens to let the pressurized refrigeration into the condenser.

-This type of compressor is also equipped with a clutch and a crankshaft that helps the piston compress air.
-A Rotary compressor, on other side, has blades within the cylinder that assist in helping compress the air.
-This kind of compressor is very quiet, making it a popular choice for residential use.
+This type of compressor is equipped with a clutch and a crankshaft that helps the piston compress air.
+A Rotary compressor, on the other side, has blades within the cylinder that assist in helping compress the air.
+This kind of compressor is quiet, which makes it a popular option for residential use.

-Both types of HVAC compressors are designed to raise the temperature of the liquid refrigerant as it is being compressed, ensuring that the vapor that leaves the compressor is high-temperature and high-pressure.
-The heat naturally flows from high-temperature substances down to lower temperature substances and the hot vapor moves to the evaporator and return to its liquid state.
+Both kinds of HVAC compressors are designed to raise the temperature of the refrigerant’s liquid while it is compressed, so that the vapor that exits the compressor is high-temperature and high-pressure.
+It is normal for heat to flow from high-temperature substances down to lower temperature substances and the hot vapor will travel to the evaporator and return to its liquid state.

-While you can’t avoid the possibility of having a problem with your compressor, you can stop the majority of AC issues by staying on top of your maintenance schedule.
-This will ensure that your AC will last for years and provide you with peace of mind knowing that your home will always be comfortable.
-Griffith Energy Services can help you determine the best repair options should you experience a compressor problem.
+While you can’t prevent the possibility of having a problem with your compressor, you can prevent the majority of AC problems by keeping track of your maintenance schedule.
+This will ensure that your equipment will last for many years, and it will give you peace of mind knowing that your home is always in good condition.
+If you do experience a problem with the compressor then your Griffith Energy Services technician can help you decide what repair options are best for you.

 Thermostat

-The thermostat is the brain of your heating and cooling system, enabling it to control the timing and manner in which it turns off and on.
-It measures the temperature of the air and compares it to an established desired level.
-If it is off by a few degrees, the thermostat will send an electronic signal to alter it to bring it closer to the desired temperature.
-The majority of modern thermostats utilize the digital sensor, also known as the thermistor, which measures the temperature.
-The thermistor is made up of two metals that expand differently when heated up, causing the metals to flex in an opposite direction.
-When the thermistor reaches its set temperature, it signals the circuit board to turn on your heating or AC system.
+The thermostat is your heating and cooling system’s brain, and it decides the frequency and manner in which the system turns on and off.
+It measures the temperature of the air and compares it to a preset desired level.
+The thermostat will send a signal to adjust the temperature if off by a few degrees.
+The majority of modern thermostats utilize an electronic sensor known as a thermistor to gauge the temperature.
+The thermistor is made up of two metals which expand differently when heated up and cause the metals to bend in an opposite direction.
+When the thermistor reaches the temperature that it is set it sends a signal to the circuit board that your heating or AC should be turned on.

-The latest models of thermostats feature touchscreens that make them easy to use and program.
-Many thermostats are programmed to automatically heat and cool your home at certain times.
-This saves you from having to set them manually each day.
-Additionally, they offer reports on energy usage to help you figure out how to reduce expenses.
+The touchscreens on newer models make it easy to program and operate.
+They are often programmed to automatically heat or cool your home at certain time frames, which avoids the hassle of having to set it each day.
+Additionally, they offer reports on energy usage so you can learn how to cut down on expenses.

-If you have an older electromechanical model the method of operation is a bit more complex.
-It is comprised of a bimetallic band which is bonded to mercury the vial.
-When the temperature fluctuates it causes the mercury in the vial to shift in a way, interrupting or completing an electrical circuit.
-When the vial is tipped, it triggers the thermostat to start the cooling or heating system.
+If you have an older electromechanical model, the method of operation is a little more complex.
+It is made up of a bimetallic strip that is bonded to a vial by mercury.
+When the temperature changes in the vial, it causes the mercury in the vial to shift and complete or interrupt an electrical circuit.
+When the vial tips the thermostat, it turns on the cooling and heating system.

-To ensure that your thermostat is in good condition It is essential to clean it frequently to get rid of any dust that has built up.
-You should also make sure that it’s not tangled or crooked.
-In some instances the thermostat could be experiencing issues with its readings due to a dirty evaporator coil or a damaged thermistor.
-If that is the situation, you’ll need to call an expert to fix the problem for you.
-If you’re experiencing a other issue, like an unresponsive display, try changing your batteries or ensuring whether your breaker has not connected.
-This is a great example of how you can make your HVAC system more efficient by understanding it and optimizing its use.
+To ensure that your thermostat is in good condition, you must be sure to clean it on a regular basis to remove any dust that has built up.
+You should also make sure that it is not loose or bent.
+In certain cases, the thermostat’s readings may be incorrect due to a dirty or damaged evaporator coil.
+In this case, you will need to call a professional to fix it.
+If the issue is something else, like a blank screen, you can try changing the batteries or making sure that your breaker hasn’t been activated.
+This is a great example of how you can make your HVAC system more efficient by gaining knowledge about it and maximizing its use.

 Explore More